Continuous Real time auto-focus (SharpLock)

 In this figure we can clearly see that temperature decreases (top plot in degree C), almost linearly over time (in minutes), the absolute position of the focuser (bottom plot in mm) needed to hold the best focus does not.
 At first, the focuser moved inward by about 170 microns in 12 minutes, then outward by 200 microns or so in 10 minutes, before eventually traveling inward again.
 Those values should be compared to the scope critical focus zone, which for F/8 is about +/-80 microns.
 Obviously without SharpLock frequent refocusing and imaging interruptions would have been required.
 The temperature dropped at a rate close to 3 degrees C per hour, which is fast enough to create such behavior.
 Modeling of this effect is very difficult and prevents a correction strategy based on predictive open loop techniques.
 SharpLock technology is able to evaluate actual images in real time and hold optimum focus by continuously compensating for changes.
 Your images will remain sharp frame after frame.

-Developed in partnership with Optec inc the new FocusLock software integrates our patent pending SharpLock Technology to provide an easy-to-use focusing application that functions whenever guiding is active.
-The ONAG cold-mirror introduces a slight astigmatism to the guide image allowing FocusLock to easly determine on which side of focus the camera is currently positioned.
-Using the proprietary SharpLock technology, FocusLock can be used to quickly drive the focuser to the optimal focus position and maintain focus for weeks or months at a time.
+Our SkyGuard full frame guiding and focusing integrates our patented SharpLock Technology to provide an easy-to-use focusing application that functions whenever guiding is active.
+The ONAG cold-mirror introduces a slight astigmatism to the guide image allowing SKG to easily determine on which side of focus the camera is currently positioned.
+SKG quickly drives the focuser to the optimal focus position and maintain focus for weeks or months at a time.

-FocusLock is the first method of focus that uses real-time feedback.
+SKG is the first method of focus that uses real-time feedback.
 Most methods of focus, including backlash compensation and temperature compensation, work by modeling the focus against a correlated physical parameter.
 These models can then be used to partially correct for changes in focus.
 However they cannot correct for any changes that fall outside their models.
-FocusLock uses a different approach.
-By introducing a slight astigmatism into the guide image FocusLock is able to detect drifts in focus in real time and correct for them.
-This means that the system will correct for any source of poor focus, even if that source has not been modeled.
+SKG uses a different approach.
+By introducing a slight astigmatism into the guide image SKG is able to detect drifts in focus in real time and correct for them.
+This means that the system will correct for any source of poor focus, even if that source has not been modeled

 Periodic re-focusing versus SharpLock side by side